ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 For 6+ months, prior to volunteering, I was deep in the interview process with FAANGs, top tier tech companies, and high-growth startups.
 In working with Pursuit, I saw an opportunity to keep the learning going while also giving back!

 ## Why it’s important to give back
-To get to where I am I have stood on the shoulders of giants, had the support of family, armies of friends, professors, loved ones, coworkers and mentors of all flavors.
+To get to where I am I have stood on the shoulders of giants, had the support of family, armies of friends, professors, loved ones, coworkers, and mentors of all flavors.
 I would not be here without the support of others.
-I feel indebted and try as I can to pay it forward (as well as back) as often as I can.
+I feel indebted and try as I can to pay it forward (and back) as often as I can.

 And let's keep it real, representation maters.
 Seeing [Pursuit's mission](https://www.pursuit.org/mission-vision) and passion to provide opportunities to the talent with the most need and potential to get their first jobs in tech and advance in their career, strongly resonated with me.